 - Between April 2011 and March 2012, 0.98 ha of development was permitted on previously undeveloped land equating to 18% of total area of development permitted.
 100% of this was deemed appropriate, so that in that year no greenfield land was lost to inappropriate development; - Between April 2012 and March 2013, 0.35 ha of development was permitted on previously undeveloped land equating to 6% of all permissions.
-100% of this was deemed appropriate, so that in that year no greenfield land was lost to inappropriate development; - Between April 2013 and March 2014, 0.24 ha of development was permitted on previously undeveloped land equating to 12% of all permissions.
-1 development permitted was situated outside settlement limits and within a green wedge and thereby deemed inappropriate
+100% of this was deemed appropriate, so that in that year no greenfield land was lost to inappropriate development;

-- Although, permission was granted due to the site benefitting from previous outline permission, it was still recorded as loss of greenfield land.
-The AMR therefore recommended that settlement limit and green wedge policies be closely monitored in the future; - Between April 2014 and March 2015, 1.51 ha of development was permitted on previously undeveloped land equating to 8% of all permissions, 100% of which was deemed appropriate, so that in that year no greenfield land was lost to inappropriate development; and - Between April 2015 and March 2016, 19.33 ha of development was permitted on previously undeveloped land equating to 74% of all permissions.
+- Between April 2013 and March 2014, 0.24 ha of development was permitted on previously undeveloped land equating to 12% of all permissions.
+1 development permitted was situated outside settlement limits and within a green wedge and thereby deemed inappropriate.
+Although, this permission was granted due to the site benefitting from previous outline permission, it was still recorded as loss of greenfield land.
+The AMR therefore recommended that settlement limit and green wedge policies be closely monitored in the future; - Between April 2014 and March 2015, 1.51 ha of development was permitted on previously undeveloped land equating to 8% of all permissions, 100% of which was deemed appropriate, so that in that year no greenfield land was lost to inappropriate development; - Between April 2015 and March 2016, 19.33 ha of development were permitted on previously undeveloped land equating to 74% of all permissions.
 A large proportion of this, 15 ha was for a solar farm, and together with the remaining permissions were all deemed 100% appropriate development.
-In this case in that year no greenfield land was lost to inappropriate development. - The Review Report of the adopted LDP (Merthyr Tydfil County Borough Council, 2016) concluded that a full revision procedure should be followed in preparing a replacement LDP.
+In this case in that year no greenfield land was lost to inappropriate development; and - Between April 2016 and March 2017, 5.18 ha of development were permitted on previously undeveloped land equating to 27% of all permissions.
+100% of this was deemed appropriate, so that in that year no greenfield land was lost to inappropriate development. - 5.2 The Review Report of the adopted LDP (Merthyr Tydfil County Borough Council, 2016) concluded that a full revision procedure should be followed in preparing a replacement LDP.
 It was considered that the development strategy, which underpins the LDP, is not currently being delivered and that both the level and spatial distribution of growth needs to be reconsidered in order to ascertain the most appropriate strategy for delivering growth up to 2031.
 Whilst, according to the Review Report, Policy AS5 Green wedges is "functioning effectively minor amendments required," the Green Wedges' policy is being reviewed as part of preparation of the replacement local development plan, in accordance with PPW paragraph 4.8.1 which states, "green wedge policies should be reviewed as part of the development plan review process."